 The local state stores the values returned by the API that drive the render function.
 Whenever the state is updated, the component re-renders to reflect the state change.
 For this scenario, hardcode the values for the state in your class constructor so that something is displayed on the page.
-To differentiate between this temporary default data and the API data, change the firstName to 'Roger'.
+To differentiate between this temporary default data and the API data, change the firstName to c) Convert all hardcoded references to use the values from the state.

+'Roger'.
 Later, when you introduce the API, the data for 'James' is returned from the API and not the default state as shown in the following example: